This quick guide provides an overview of the Cyber Essentials scheme and outlines the key stages for certification.

 Once the certification body says you’ve passed, you will be awarded your Cyber Essentials certificate and may use the logo on your website and marketing materials.
 Your certificate remains valid for one year, after which you will need to re-certify if you want to stay on the list of certified organisations on the NCSC website.

 The CertiKit Cyber Essentials Toolkit is designed to help implement the five key controls of Cyber Essentials quickly and effectively with much less effort than doing it all yourself.
-Our high-quality template documents and checklists come complete with 12 months of updates and support.
+Our high-quality template documents and checklists come complete with email support and lifetime updates.
 Using the toolkit is the first step to securing your IT systems and will prepare your business for certification.
-Download a free sample document to start your compliance journey.